How To Delete All Messages in Discord

 - Select Add to Discord and authorize the bot to work on your server.

 Once authorized, you can use a couple of commands to clear messages.
 Use ‘!clear @username’ to delete that user’s previous 100 messages.
-Use ‘!clear1000’ to delete the last 1000 messages on the channel.
+Use ‘!clear 1000’ to delete the last 1000 messages on the channel.
 You can change the number to reflect how many messages you want to delete, but the maximum is 1000.

 - Rename the cloned channel if you wish.

-- Delete the original channel.
+- Delete the old channel.

 - Open the new cloned version and add any bots you require.